BlitzBricksterYY-db/scgpt_mlflow_blog/scgpt_mlflow_blog_post.md

     print(f"Recent Logs: {endpoint_info['logs']}")
 ```

-## Monitoring Model Serving with Inference Tables
+### Monitoring Model Serving with AI Gateway Inference Tables

 Effective monitoring is critical for maintaining reliable model serving in production.
-Databricks provides built-in inference tables that automatically log all requests and responses, enabling you to track performance, debug issues, and analyze model behavior over time.
+Databricks' AI Gateway provides enhanced inference tables that automatically log all requests and responses with additional governance features, cost tracking, and user attribution.
+This section covers how to enable and leverage these capabilities for comprehensive production monitoring.

-### Inference Tables for Payload Logging
+#### Inference Tables for Payload Logging

 Inference tables automatically capture every request and response sent to your serving endpoint, storing them in Delta tables for analysis and auditing.
 This is essential for production monitoring, compliance, and debugging.